Severson-Group/eMach/docs/source/contribution.rst

 following tasks:

 1. Pull/fetch the branch being reviewed onto their device
-2. Verify code works
-3. Edit language of the documentation if necessary
-4. Ensure proper python coding practices
-5. Add a preliminary review of eMach architecture and subject matter
+2. Confirm that the code runs and produces the expected results
+3. Ensure the code complies with the code guidelines as described `here <https://emach.readthedocs.io/en/latest/code.html>`_ and confirm this in writing in the review summary
+4. Ensure the documentation complies with the documentation guidelines as described `here <https://emach.readthedocs.io/en/latest/documentation.html>`_ and confirm this in writing in the review summary
+5. Edit the grammar and syntax of the language to ensure that it reads clearly (or request the developer revise)
+6. Comment on if the changeset is generally compliant with the eMach architecture
+7. Comment on if this review included a review of whether the physics are correct (it's okay if the reviewer did not, just let everyone know)
-6. Request changes/give approval to pass to a Level 2 reviewer
+8. Request changes/give approval to pass to a Level 2 reviewer with a written summary

-Level 1 reviewers as of 10/10/2023: Dante Newman, Anson Chan, Takahiro Noguchi

 Level 2 Review Requirements
 ++++++++++++++++++++++++++++++++++++++++++++